ga-wdi-boston/orientation/INSTALLFEST.md

   config/git.sh
 ```

-## Linking with GitHub

-### Both OSX and Linux

-In order to push commits to GitHub from the command line, we need Git and
-GitHub to have a matching set of SSH keys.

--   Generate a new key by running

-    ```bash
-    ssh-keygen -t rsa -C "<your_email@example.com>"
-    ```

-(Feel free to put in a password or select a non-default location for your keys,
+(Feel free to put in a password or select a non-default location for your keys when prompted,
 but it's not necessary to do so; to move ahead, just keep hitting `enter`).

--   Add this new key to your system and copy the new key to your clipboard by running:

-    ```bash
-    config/github_link.sh
-    ```

 -   Log into GitHub.com, go to [https://github.com/settings/ssh](https://github.com/settings/ssh),
     and paste in your SSH key.
-To test it out, type the following into the command
-    line:

-    ```bash
-    ssh -T git@github.com
-    ```

     If you get a prompt along the lines of